thejanjan/GoDAWt/README.md

 todo

 ---
-## 🏜 Reno
+## 🏜 Renot

-Reno is a tool for processing Renoise project files into a Godot resource for use in Goise.
+Renot is a tool for processing Renoise project files into a Godot resource for use in Goise.

 Renoise is a music tracker with the features and functionality of a modern DAW.
-**It is not mandatory to purchase it to use Reno,** as Renoise has an unlimited free trial that can do everything execpt export files to .wav.
+**It is not mandatory to purchase it to use Renot,** as Renoise has an unlimited free trial that can do everything execpt export files to .wav.
-However, Reno works best with the integration of music exports, so I do recommend purchasing it if you are interested in using it for your project's primary DAW.
+However, Renot works best with the integration of music exports, so I do recommend purchasing it if you are interested in using it for your project's primary DAW.

 ### Why Renoise?